ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 ## First Things First

 You should have already completed the [setup instructions](../setup) for this workshop and have Git installed.
+Launch a command line environment (in Windows launch "Git Bash" from the Start Menu, on Linux or Mac start a new Terminal).
+We will use this command line interface throughout these materials.
+We focus on teaching Git with the command line as we believe this is the most thorough and portable way to communicate the underlying concepts.

-There is still some extra information you must provide to Git before it is ready to use however.
+You can use the command line to interact with Git but there is still some extra information you must provide before it is ready to use.
 Enter the below commands using your relevant personal information as required (don't type the `$`).

 ~~~
 $ git config --global user.name "FIRST_NAME" "LAST_NAME"